What Is A Startup MVP & How To Build One?

 What Is an MVP in Business Terms?

-Don’t fall into the misconception that an MVP is just an unfinished product.
-It’s a strategically lean first version that includes only the very core functionality, but it’s essential that it actually works.
+A minimum viable product is the very simplest functional version of your product you can create.
+However, that’s not to say that an MVP is just an unfinished product — it’s a strategically lean first version that includes only the very core functionality, but it’s essential that it actually works.

 The Startup MVP Approach